-5.1.2 Dataset 2: Utility smart meter data (New England).
-This dataset contains smart meter data for 10,107 homes from a small city in the New England region of the United States [20].
+5.1.2 Dataset 2: Utility Smart Meter Data (New England).
+This dataset contains smart meter data for 10,107 homes from a small city in the New England region of the United States [28].
 The dataset has energy usage (in kWh) from both electricity and gas meters.
-Each home may have more than one smart meter - such as a meter to report gas usage and another to report electricity usage.
+Each home may have more than one smart meter-such as a meter to report gas usage and another to report electricity usage.
 For homes with multiple meters (gas and electric), we combine their energy usage to determine the building's daily energy consumption for an entire year (2015).
 Apart from energy usage, the dataset also contains real estate information that includes building's size, the number of rooms, bedrooms, property type (single family, apartment, etc.).
 We also have manual audit reports for some of the homes.
 We use this as our ground truth data for validating our approach.
 Further, we have weather information of the city containing average daily outdoor temperature.
-We summarize the characteristics of both the datasets in Table 3.